magiclen/path-dedot/README.md

 ## About Windows

-For people who develop Rust programs on Windows, this crate may not suitable for you because I don't have Windows to test it.
+For people who develop Rust programs on Windows, this crate may not suitable because I don't have Windows to test it.
 However, you can always contribute your code if you like to make it windows supported.

 ## License